Lakshay110906/Prescripto/README.md

 # Prescripto
-It is a doctor appointment website with doctor and admin and user panel
+It is a doctor appointment website with doctor admin and user panel